Checks, Forms, & Direct Mail

 Pressure seal is the most efficient way to produce mail-ready checks and forms without the need for an envelope.
-Through a unique folding and sealing process, a pressure sealer converts forms into self mailers.
+Through a unique folding and sealing process, a pressure sealer converts documents into self mailers.
 The whole process requires less parts, labor, and lead time to reach the mail stream.
 Pressure Seal checks and forms are secure and confidential making them a great fit for a variety of applications.

 - Utility bills